 Groundbreaking for the new clinical facility was held on May 17, 1989, and the 117,500 square-foot cancer center opened in June 1992.

-Under the leadership of Stephen D. Nimer, M.D., who joined the cancer center as director in 2012, Sylvester was designated a Cancer Center of Excellence by the state of Florida in March 2015, one of only four in the state.
+Under the leadership of Stephen D. Nimer, M.D., who joined the cancer center as director in 2012, Sylvester was designated a Cancer Center of Excellence by the state of Florida in March 2015, and re-certified in 2017, one of only four in the state.
 Over the past three years, Sylvester has recruited more than 75 cancer experts from the nation’s top cancer institutions and has become a magnet for the recruitment of international cancer scientists who are leaders in their fields.
 Each individual contributes to the rich, interdisciplinary milieu of Sylvester’s more than 130 cancer specialists and 115 cancer researchers, who collaborate with researchers from colleges across the University of Miami and institutions around the world.

 Cancer doctors and researchers at Sylvester discover, develop and deliver more-targeted therapies leading to better outcomes, providing the next generation of cancer clinical care – precision cancer medicine – to each patient.
 Our comprehensive diagnostics coupled with teams of scientific and clinical experts who specialize in just one type of cancer, enable us to better understand each patient’s individual cancer and develop treatments that target the cells and genes driving the cancer’s growth and survival.

 At Sylvester, patients have access to more treatment options and more cancer clinical trials than most hospitals in the southeastern United States.
 To better serve current and future patients, Sylvester has created a network of conveniently located outpatient treatment facilities in Miami, Kendall, Hollywood, Plantation, Deerfield Beach and Coral Springs, and The Lennar Foundation Medical Center.